cilium/cilium/Documentation/security/policy/language.rst

         // +deepequal-gen=true
         // +deepequal-gen:private-method=true
         type ICMPField struct {
-            // Family is a IP address version.
+            // Family is an IP address version.
             // Currently, we support `IPv4` and `IPv6`.
             // `IPv4` is set as default.
             //